Note: This post was updated in February 2023.

 When running search ads, you’ll want to bid heavily on product SKU and other identifier codes, model numbers, replacement part keywords, and so on.
 While these might not have a huge search volume when compared to some other non-brand search queries, they’re going to have a super high conversion rate.

-Someone entering a search query for “washing machine” or even “best washing machine” is probably going to be fairly high in the purchase process.
+Someone entering a search query for “washing machine” or even “best washing machine” is probably going to be fairly early in the purchase process.
 They’re probably still shopping around and trying to come to a decision about the particular model they want.

 But what about someone searching for a specific washing machine model, like “Samsung WW70K5413UX”?
 You should be throwing your money at Google for that search query.